afifalfiano/monitor-subscription/README.md

 * Monitor emitted values over time.
 * Subscribe to observables and handle real-time data.
 * Improve debugging and tracking of reactive streams.
-* Unsubscribe current observable based on the services.
+* Unsubscribe current observable with the services.

 ## 🔄 Compatibility